deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 The load got a *lot* heavier when one of the other men, Nobo, lifted the front end.

-[“Think you can make it to the forge, Jooyun?”] he joked, [“Or maybe you fall down before then!”]
+[“Think you can make it to the forge, Jooyun?”] he joked. [“Or maybe you fall down before then!”]

 [“I just might.”]
 Julian growled and paused to catch his breath.
 “God-*damn* man…!” he muttered under his breath, before switching back to People-speak. [“Maybe Xiù can take over when *you* fall down.”]